Sequential PRO-3 ► 220 custom sounds

 Then, after several weeks of playing and experimenting (or practicing patience) it turned out there is an upside to this complexity; it became obvious the PRO-3 is the most versatile mono out of all three.
 It delivers much more timbre variety than SUB-37 or the Matrixbrute.
 If I had to build an an entire soundtrack using just one mono synth, PRO-3 would be it.
 The overall sound is full spectrum; it fills the room with all possible frequencies.
 PRO-3 and REV-2 have the deepets possible bass out there, but the PRO-3, unlike the REV-2, is not “brassy” – it’s smooth and punchy.
 It’s a quality, rich sound that can go from harsh, digital texas-chainsaw-massacre territory to subtle, vintage smalltown-yazoo-party.
 It’s an adventure.

 Although I have to say I don’t quite understand the idea of the synth.
 Or should I rather say: I don’t fully like the execution of the idea.
 The idea is that it’s an analog-digital hybrid with 3 filters, effects, sequencer and mod matrix.
 But there is some element in this setup that does not want to dance to the same rhythm as all the other elements of the party.
-The PRO-3 feels to me like a fusion of various devices: analog filters, digital oscillators, brutal distortion, tuned feedback, modulatable effects and what not – but it’s like all these elements come from various backgrounds and often they have difficulty integrating into something coherent.
-Quite often I have to bypass some module (like FX) or re-arrange it because it’s ruining my sound.
-By saying „re-arrange” I mean, for example, creating a completely new envelope curve by modulating its Attack or Decay with another envelope.
+The PRO-3 feels to me like a fusion of various devices: analog filters, digital oscillators, brutal distortion, tuned feedback, modulatable effects and what not – but it’s like all these elements come from various contexts / backgrounds and oftentimes they have difficulty integrating into something coherent.
+For example, I like the sound of the Trigon-6 ladder filter but not so much the Pro-3 ladder filter (it’s not as soft).
+It is not rare that I feel like I need to bypass some module (like FX) or re-arrange it because it’s ruining my sound.
+By saying “re-arrange” I mean, for example, creating a completely new envelope curve by modulating its Attack or Decay with another envelope.

 Finding a sweet spot in the PRO-3 is often like playing cat and mouse.
-The sound of this synth oscillates somewhere between a generic sounding VA, 80’s digital synth and something crazy, like a Polivoks or Aelita.
-Check out the Formanta P-432 – a digital synth that’s clean yet dirty.
-The PRO-3 really reminds me of it;) Ok let’s be serious.
-The PRO-3 sound oscillates somewhere between Moog’s clarity and Matrixbrute’s dirtyness.
-I remember that the feedback / distortion & FX on Mono Evolver were like a cherry on top – they did wonders.
+I remember the feedback / distortion & FX on Mono Evolver were like a cherry on top – they did wonders.
 The PRO-3, on the other hand, often ends up sounding ugly or blunt after applying them.
 It’s much more tricky and my experiments with this synth are like a coin toss with a 50-50 chance that I’ll come up with something good.
 In other words – I have to use less experimenting and more conscious sound design.
-My approach with this synth is that I try not to look at it in the traditional way of mixing the three oscillators in a mixer to get a „synthy sound”, but rather leaving just one or two oscillators active / audible, and shifting my focus to the paraphony / sequencing / modulating, and treating one of the 3 available oscillators as a mod source for something else.
+My approach with this synth is that I try not to look at it in the traditional way of mixing the three oscillators in a mixer to get a “synthy sound”, but rather leaving just one or two oscillators active / audible, and shifting my focus to the paraphony / sequencing / modulating, and treating one of the 3 available oscillators as a mod source for something else.
 This yields much more interesting & creative results.

 There’s a lot of knobs & buttons right in front of you, but unlike Matrixbrute, the PRO-3 is less intuitive and will demand some menu-diving.
-Most of the time it’s the „painless” type of menu diving.
+Most of the time it’s the “painless” type of menu diving.
 The screen and the font is easy to read in the standard view, if a little bit cluttered when in matrix view (the font changes into a very small one when you enter the mod matrix).
 You can use shortcuts for modulation assignments.
 Many times there are two ways to reach your desired parameter (soft knobs, soft buttons, value knob).
-The mod matrix is „intelligent” – it will find the nearest free slot and fill it up if you start the assignment procedure (PS. as always, „intelligent” machines will do something stupid from time to time; if you make a „creative mess” in your mod matrix and clear one of your sources in a slot but not its destination, the PRO-3 will think it’s a free slot and fill this slot instead of filling a new one; this will result in a creation of something unintended).
+The mod matrix is “intelligent” – it will find the nearest free slot and fill it up once you begin the assignment procedure.

-The value knobs skip values sometimes, but it’s not frustrating, as it takes only a fraction of a second to fix a value.
+Sometimes the value knobs skip values, but it’s not frustrating, as it takes only a fraction of a second to fix a value.
 Speaking of knobs: those are the most user-unfriendly knobs I’ve ever touched.
 It’s just unbelievable how much resistance they have and how much force is needed to twist them in a brand-new, unused unit.
 Maybe Sequential was fed up with people comlaining about wobbly REV-2 knobs and this time they made ultra-tight knobs?
 Also, those LEDs will cause a severe case of photic retinopathy in anybody who’s silly enough to stare at them while playing the PRO-3 in a dark room.
-Adjustable LED light intensity would be very welcome on the PRO-3.
+Adjustable LED light intensity would be very welcome.

 We have a lot of mono synths on the market, but only a couple of them come with patch memory.
 Out of these, I think only three come in full size: PRO-3, Matrixbrute and SUB-37.
 They are pretty close in terms of technical prowess and modular interconnectivity.
 Only the SUB-37 stands out by its conspicuous lack of third oscillator and onboard effects.
 The PRO-3 also stands out with what seems to be the deepets mod matrix and the most powerful, 11-animation-lane sequencer on the market.
 This leaves us with only two criteria to judge against: the sound & the interface.